tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ### Timer Values

-The configuration of timer settings varies with implementations and certain deployment environments require timer value adjustments.
+The configuration of timer settings varies with implementations, and certain deployment environments require timer value adjustments.
 Mishandling of the timer can lead to serious congestion problems, for example if many instances of a DTLS time out early and retransmit too quickly on